pyohio/pyohio-static-website/src/pages/sponsors/prospectus.md

 _For individuals only_

 * Limited edition PyOhio Supporter sticker
-* Optional name listing on sponsors page as a supporter
+* Optional name listing on sponsors page and in printed program as an individual supporter
-* Available once registration opens
+* Available via our registration site: [Sponsor Now!](https://ti.to/pyohio/pyohio-2019)

 ### Non-Profit - FREE